Adapur: Transportation

 Adapur is well connected to the major towns of Bihar by road and rail.
 Raxaul is the near major junction to connect metro cities Delhi, Mumbai, Kolkata and Hyderabad, by rail.
-Currently local trans only stop here towards Raxaul- Narkatiaganj and Sitamarhi- Darbhanga route.
+Currently only local trains stop here towards Raxaul- Narkatiaganj and Sitamarhi- Darbhanga route.

 Air

 Nearest airport is located in Nepal at Simara Airport, about 38 km from Adapur.
-Another airport at Raxaul Airport, about 13 km away, is drafted to be operational in future.
-Jay Prakash Narayan International Airport Patna is the operational Airport.
+Another airport at Raxaul Airport, about 13 km away, is drafted to be operational in the future.
+Jay Prakash Narayan International Airport Patna is the operational airport.